Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 - cognitive impairments

-If you think you may have a biotin deficiency, consult with your physician on the best course of action.
+If you think you may have a biotin deficiency, consult your physician on the best course of action.

 - Daniells S, Hardy G. Hair loss in long-term or home parenteral nutrition: are micronutrient deficiencies to blame?
 Curr Opin Clin Nutr Metab Care 2010;13(6):690-7.